LearnMetabarcoding/LearnMetabarcoding/sphinx/source/gettingstarted/cli_bioinformatics/cheatsheet.rst

 Extract sequence by header
 --------------------------------

-Say we have a list of sequence headers in headers.txt and we want only those sequences from a larger (unwrapped!) fasta called sequences.fasta.
+Say we have a list of sequence headers in headers.txt and we want only those sequences from a larger (unwrapped!)
+FASTA called sequences.fasta.

 .. parsed-literal::